 Amazon: If you are going to sign up to be an Amazon affiliate, I recommend signing up both for their affiliate program, which allows you to create links, and their Influencer program, which allows you to create links in a “Shop.”
 The Shop allows you to create lists and shoppable images.
 You can visit my Amazon shop to get an idea of what this looks like.

-Bookshop.org: Similarly, Bookshop.org allows affiliates to create lists of books on a static page or create a link for a specific book.
+Bookshop.org: Similarly, Bookshop.org allows book influencers to create lists of books on a static page or create a link for a specific book.

 SkimLinks: I like SkimLinks because you simply use a browser extension to create a link on most retailers’ websites.
 It’s so quick and easy to get an affiliate link for virtually any retailer!
 And I don’t think you need a blog to join.

-If you have a swipe-up feature on Instagram stories, that definitely makes it easier!
+If you link it in Instagram stories too, that definitely makes it easier!
 Also, be sure to note things like time-sensitive deals and sales.

 It’s up to you how you want to handle it, and you can test things, but it can help to pick just a few products you are “known” for.
 Be creative with it.
 For example, you can make it a weekly theme on your Bookstagram.
 Then, when someone is ready to buy they will think of you.